joeoreilly/joeoreilly.co.uk/_posts/2010-01-01-frankenstien.md

 I created outlines of all of the major shapes, torso, hands, feet and head.
 I then started work on the legs as they are the biggest area in the image.
 I used soft black and white shapes to add tone to the trousers and sharp black objects of details.

 <a onmouseover="document.trousers.src='/media/images/frank-illustration-03b.png'" onmouseout="document.trousers.src='/media/images/frank-illustration-03a.png'"><img src="/media/images/frank-illustration-03a.png" name="trousers">
-<br />Roll over me to see a detailed view of shapes
+<br>Roll over me to see a detailed view of shapes
 </a>

 I carried on creating more layers and more complexity.
 Working in detail on the hands for some time.